Kata Agent Team

 Authentication

-Workflows authenticate via the GitHub App forward-impact-kata, not a PAT.
+Workflows authenticate via the GitHub App kata-agent-team, not a PAT.
 Each run generates a 1-hour installation token via actions/create-github-app-token — no long-lived secrets to rotate.
 The token must generate before actions/checkout so checkout-token writes trigger downstream workflows.

 Permission Why